valdezDev/gatsby-blog/README.md

 * Designed the layout and components using Sass and Bootstrap.

 Biggest Challenge: Understanding how to set up GraphQL to get it to render out markdown files into the application.
-I've worked with Query Languages and Gatsby makes it easy to test out how your frontmatter data is moving on the ```http://localhost:8000/___graphql```
+I've worked with other query languages before and Gatsby makes it easy to test out how your frontmatter data is moving on the ```http://localhost:8000/___graphql```

 Current Objective: Add this app to my [portfolio](https://valdezdev.com) where readers can come and get some useful tutorials!